 Lindsay personally did one of the four workout programs (weight loss, distance, intervals, and calories) that come standard on the EX-59.
 She noted that there was no shifting during use, and transitions in resistance were smooth.

-When it comes to the extras, the EX-59 offers a decent amount of features, especially at this price point.
+When it comes to the extras, the EX-59 offers a decent number of features, especially at this price point.
 You’ll find built-in speakers, an audio jack for headphones, a USB charging port, three water bottle holders (in case you’re EXTRA thirsty), and a shelf for a media device.
-The foot pedals are “large enough for people with big feet,” Lindsay says, and the found the textured handles to be extremely comfortable.
+The foot pedals are “large enough for people with big feet,” Lindsay says.
+She found the textured handles extremely comfortable.

 Speaking of handles, the EX-59 has both fixed and moving handlebars, which means you can get a full-body workout on this machine.